To Home Page

 About Friends of Bohemian National Cemetery

-Our Mission: To promote the historical significance, enhance the beauty, and preserve the artistic heritage of Bohemian National Cemetery.
+Our Mission is to promote the historical significance, enhance the beauty, and preserve the artistic heritage of Bohemian National Cemetery and create an appreciation of the cemetery in local, national and international audiences.

 About the Bohemian National Cemetery